openpnp/openpnp/Advanced-Camera-Calibration-(in-work).md

 The **Residual Error Map** shows how the residual errors are distributed across the camera image.
 Dark blue areas have very low errors while dark red areas have the highest errors.
 Note that the color range is always scaled so that zero error is the darkest blue and the maximum magnitude error is the darkest red.
 Therefore, this plot cannot be used to judge the magnitude of the error but only its distribution about the image.
 This distribution should look more or less random with no discernible patterns.
 If patterns such as rings or stripes are clearly visible and the residual errors observed in the other plots are larger than expected, the mathematical model of the camera does not fit very well with the physics of the camera and may indicate something is wrong with the camera and/or lens.

-# Results
+# Comparison of Uncalibrated to Calibrated Images
-The animated gif below shows a piece of 2 millimeter graph paper face up on the machine table and imaged by the top camera (with a Grid Reticle).
-It alternates between uncorrected raw images and corrected images (note the state of the Apply Calibration checkbox):
+The animated gif below shows a piece of 2 millimeter graph paper face up on the machine table and imaged by the top camera.
+The camera's virtual Z axis was jogged to match the Z height of the graph paper and a Grid Reticle was selected.
+The gif alternates between uncorrected raw images and corrected images (note the state of the Apply Calibration checkbox):

 ![Before And After Calibration Image](https://user-images.githubusercontent.com/50550971/135157358-ad63e034-a3d5-4f7c-8605-800b5185cdc2.gif)